New Features in v4.8

 Helping to boost security, NetSupport DNA now prevent users from logging on to more than one PC at a time.
 The user can be prevented from logging on to a second PC while still logged on the original PC – or they can log on to the second PC and be automatically logged out of the first PC.

-IT staff are alerted to users who are simultaneously logged in to multiple PCs.
+IT staff are alerted of users who are simultaneously logged into multiple PCs.
 Following these alerts, IT technicians are able to log the user out and follow up to ensure the login credentials are not being misused.